irinatu17/Art-of-Tea/TESTING.md

 *As a user, I want to create my own account, so that I can save, view and edit my profile details and view my order history.*
 *As a user, I want to easily login anytime, so that I can get access to my saved profile details and make next purchase quicker.*
 *As a user, I want to reset my password if I forgot it, so that I can get access to my profile again.*
-- **Test implementation**:
+- **Test**:
      - try to register entering incorrect email, incorrect password and  username/email that's already exist in the database
      - submit valid registration form
      - entering two different passwords in registration form and trying to enter old password when re-setting password
      - create an account and try to login with correct and incorrect details
      - click on logout link in the navbar and then on logout button
 - **Results**:
-    - if required data is missing or incorrect, form does not submit and an error messages are displayd informing user what was wrong
+    - if required data is missing or incorrect, form does not submit and an error messages are displayed informing user what was wrong
     - if the registration form is valid, user is informed that they need to verify their account and the email was sent to them with the verification link
     - when verification link is clicked in the email, user is redirected to the confirmation page, clicking "Confirm" button, success message is displayed and user is automatically logged in
     - on the login page, when "Forgot password" link is clicked, a user is redirected to the password reset page and asked for their email address, then an email is sent with a link to reset password.
 After entering new password twice, the password is reset and user can login with a new password
     - when logout link in the navbar is clicked, the login page opens asking for confirmation to logout, when it is confirmed, the user is logged out and the session is stopped
 - **Verdict**: Test passed.
 All the functionality works as expected, no bugs were found during the testing.

 ### Profile and Order History
+- **User stories being tested**:
+*As a user, I want to create my own account, so that I can save, view and edit my profile details and view my order history*
+*As a user, I want to easily login anytime, so that I can get access to my saved profile details and make next purchase quicker.*
+*As a user, I want to  be able to change my password, so that I can create the stronger password (e.g.in case I published my old password somewhere) to protect my personal details.*
+*As a user, I want to  be able to change my email or add the second email,so that I can having an easier access to the website's functionality and to gain more flexibility.*
+- **Test**:
+    - navigate to the My Profile and Order History pages from the Navbar link
+    - check being a logged in and non-loggeded in user, that it's only available to the authenticated users
+    - click on the Order number on the Order History page
+    - on the My Profile page fill out the shipping details form and click on the "Update information" button
+    - on the My Profile page update/delete some information in the shipping details form and click on the "Update information" button
+    - after submiting the form, make a puchase to see if the personal and shipping fileds in checkout form are pre-populated with that info
+    - click on the "Change password" button and test Change password functionality by filling out the form
+    - click on the "Manage emails" button and test Manage email functionality by adding new emails, removing them, making primary
+    - check the Order History page with a freshly created account with no orders
+    - click on the "View My Profile" and "View Order History" buttons on the Order History and My Profile pages respectively
+- **Results**:
-- These features were tested to check if they are available only to the logged-in users.
+    - both My Profile and Order History are available only to the logged-in users
-- Clicking on the Order number on the order history page opens the past confirmation (checkout success) page with the corresponding toast info message.
+    - clicking the Order number on the order history page opens the past confirmation (checkout success) page with the corresponding toast info message as expected.
-- Profile page displayes all the personal info (email and username), clicking on the "Change password" and "Manage emails" buttons leads to the correct destinations.
+    - Profile page displayes all the personal info (email and username), clicking on the "Change password" and "Manage emails" buttons leads to the correct destinations (that's built-in Django functionality).
+Everything works as expected.
-- If all the shipping information on the profile page was deleted, then on the checkout page all the fields were empty.
-At the same time when I saved some shipping details on the profile page, the checkout form fields were prefilled, confirming that the shipping info was saved into the Profile model.
+    - if all the shipping information on the profile page was deleted, then on the checkout page all the fields were empty.
+At the same time if there are shipping details saved on the profile page, the checkout form fields were pre-filled, confirming that the shipping info was saved into the Profile model.
+    - "View My Profile" and "View Order History" buttons lead to the correct destinations
+- **Verdict**: Test passed.
+All the functionality works as expected, no bugs were found during the testing.

 ### Admin product management functionality
 - Add product/service forms work as expected: validation error messages in place, after successfull addition it redirects to the new created product/service page.
 - I added few products/services without the image to test the no-image assignment.